 Google Chrome is one of the most popular and used browsers all around.
-But sometimes regular use can cause some errors or issues in the browser.
+But it can cause minor problems with regular use.
 One of the common errors among all of these is the ERR_SPDY_PROTOCOL_ERROR.
 When you try to open any particular web page, the ERR_SPDY_PROTOCOL_ERROR might pop-up that usually says “This webpage is not available”.
-This error is a Chrome browser specific error and is faced only by Chrome users.
+This error is a Chrome browser-specific error and is faced only by Chrome users.

 Here we are going to discuss a few ways of resolving the error.
 So let’s see how the ERR_SPDY_PROTOCOL_ERROR in your Chrome browser can be fixed